152nd CSSB Hosts historic Battalion-wide Field Training Exercise

 |0

-This work, 152nd CSSB Hosts historic Battalion-wide Field Training Exercise [Image 6 of 6], by SSG Oscar Valdez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 152nd CSSB Hosts historic Battalion-wide Field Training Exercise, by SSG Oscar Valdez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT